s204257/Final_project_02806/final.markdown

 ![Summons](summons_analysis_subplots.png)

+## A City Still in Motion, but Moving Differently

+Over the past decade, traffic in New York City has shifted in unexpected ways.
+While collisions rose through the mid-2010s, they dropped sharply in 2020—and unlike many other pandemic trends, they haven’t bounced back.
+As of 2024, crash numbers remain well below pre-pandemic levels, likely due to lasting changes in how people work, commute, and move through the city.

+Yet fewer crashes haven’t made streets entirely safer.
+Fatalities stayed high during the pandemic, and speeding became more common, even with less traffic.
+Risk didn’t disappear—it changed shape.

+Patterns by borough and rush hour remained surprisingly stable, showing that location and timing still play a major role in crash outcomes.
+And core problems like distracted driving and unsafe speed continue to drive incidents year after year.

+New York’s streets have changed—but the need for safety hasn’t.
+As the city continues to adapt, so must its approach to traffic: with smarter design, focused enforcement, and policies that meet today’s reality, not yesterday’s traffic.

 ## References
 * City of New York (2014).
 [Vision Zero Action Plan](https://www.nyc.gov/html/visionzero/pages/home/home.html)
 * New York City Department of Transportation.
 (2020).
 [New York City Mobility Report](https://portal.311.nyc.gov/kacategory/?id=311-88)